 Guests and volunteers are all sharing the same space.
 As part of enabling people to relax in a safe environment, Lama Yeshe feels it is important not to start any sexual relationships on the island between volunteers and visiting guests.
-If you do feel a strong connection with a visitor and you wish to explore this further, you can arrange to meet somewhere away from Holy Isle and Arran.
-These clear boundaries are in place to help create a non-threatening space for everyone to progress on their own inner journey and to protect both visitors and staff.
+These clear boundaries are in place to help create a nonthreatening space for everyone to progress on their own inner journey and to protect both visitors and staff.